VRscience/AI_Shell/README.md

 Download the required AI model (qwen2.5-coder:1.5b) if missing.

-Backup your existing PowerShell profile.
+Backup your existing PowerShell profile or adds the code to the bottom of your .bashrc file rather than deleting the file, preserving your Linux system paths and colors.

 Inject the AI functions into your profile.